The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 This DataFrame contains 3092 columns, but we’ll use just a few of them.

 We’ll start with totincr, which records the total income for the respondent’s family, encoded with a value from 1 to 14.
-You can read the codebook to see what income level each value represents.
+You can read the codebook for the respondent file to see what income level each value represents.

-Make a Hist object to represent the distribution of this variable and plot it as a bar chart.
+Make a FreqTab object to represent the distribution of this variable and plot it as a bar chart.

-Make a histogram of the parity column, which records the number of children each respondent has borne.
+Make a frequency table of the parity column, which records the number of children each respondent has borne.
 How would you describe the shape of this distribution?

 Use the largest function to find the largest values of parity.
 Are there any values you think are errors?

 Let’s investigate whether people with higher income bear more children.
 Use the query method to select the respondents with the highest income (level 14).
-Plot the histogram of parity for just the high income respondents.
+Plot the frequency table of parity for just the high income respondents.

 Compare the mean parity for high income respondents and others.